yukuku/kotlin-web-site/docs/topics/arrays.md

 > Before you use an array, we strongly recommend that you consider using a [collection](collections-overview.md) instead.
 > Collections have many benefits:
 >   * They can be mutable or immutable
->   * You can dynamically add or remove elements from them
+>   * You can add or remove elements from mutable collections
 >   * They have no boxing overhead
 >
 {type="note"}